-Holy Textures is a spot for my musings on the various Gospel texts that come our way through the Revised Common Lectionary.
+Holy Textures is a spot for my musings on the various Biblical texts that come our way through the Revised Common Lectionary.

-My goal is to provide timely, short, easy to use and thought-provoking background commentary for your sermon or bible study preparation.
+My goal is to provide timely, short, easy to use and faith-provoking background commentary for your sermon or bible study preparation.

-It seems to me that in this day and age you can never tell the story of the first Christmas early enough or often enough.
+It seems to me that in this day and age you can never tell the story of the first Christmas (or Easter) early enough or often enough.

 And so I have stopped using the Lectionary.